vlevy/Carafe-Rinse-Simulation/README.md

 ## Getting Started

-Copy the files to a folder on your hard drive and run pour.py.
+Copy the files to a folder on your hard drive and run 'python carafe_rinse_simulation.py'.

 ### Prerequisites